ddgarrett/mbos/README.md

 At this point you should see a display on the LCD.
 Use the `⏶` and `⏷` keys to scroll up and down through the list of services.
 When the IR Remote key is accepted you'll see an hourglass symbol, `⌛`, in the bottom right of the LCD.

+### To Stop

+1. Controller must be shut down first or else it will hang

+2. Shut down Responders after shutting down the Controller

+3. If the Responder is shut down first, run `i2c_test.py` on the Responder.
+This will run an I2C scan which seems to cause an IO error on the Controller if its I2C connection is hung on a send or receive

 ### Wiring

 TODO: a Fritzing diagram.
 Until then, there is a [spreadsheet showing the pins](https://docs.google.com/spreadsheets/d/16u3hJGJmb7ypCOZC1THlrIoG0V4-GSELsgmK8cBsw4Q/edit#gid=675858864).